atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 To do so, I generate synthetic variants of management speech using large language models (LLMs) implemented through the Hugging Face Transformers library.
 Specifically, I employ Meta’s LLaMA 3 70B-Instruct model, a chat-optimized transformer fine-tuned for instruction-following and coherent text generation in conversational contexts.

 For each document, I generate the output paragraph by paragraph in sequential forward passes, ensuring internal consistency and preserving global structure.
 To control the realism and interpretability of the generated texts, I apply prompt engineering techniques that guide the model to preserve numerical content (e.g., financial figures) while varying qualitative language.
 Specifically, I structure prompts in a way that keeps key values unchanged and induces linguistic transformations within a narrow range of word count variation, thereby enabling controlled comparisons between original and modified statements.
-See Section [C](https://arxiv.org/html/2511.15214v1#A3 "Appendix C Prompt Descriptions for Language Generation ‣ Corporate Earnings Calls and Analyst Beliefs") in the appendix for further details.
+See Section [B](https://arxiv.org/html/2511.15214v2#A2 "Appendix B Prompt Descriptions for Language Generation ‣ Corporate Earnings Calls and Analyst Beliefs") in the appendix for further details.

 This setup allows for systematic manipulation of the rhetorical framing and tone of the earnings call content, holding constant the quantitative core of the message.